jrbarclay37/LaughGen-AI/README.md

 This is the most crucial part of the project and makes up for the bulk of the effort.
 In order to procure a high quality dataset that results in a good fine-tuned model the following steps are taken:
 - Scrape *r/funny* using [PRAW (Python Reddit API Wrapper)](https://praw.readthedocs.io/en/stable/)
 - Generate image descriptions with [BLIP Image Captioning Model](https://huggingface.co/Salesforce/blip-image-captioning-large)
-- Augment image descriptions with celebrity and text [Amazon Rekognition](https://aws.amazon.com/rekognition/)
+- Augment image descriptions with celebrity and text detection using [Amazon Rekognition](https://aws.amazon.com/rekognition/)
-- Impute missing image descriptions with few-shot learning via [GPT-4](https://openai.com/gpt-4)
+- Impute missing image descriptions with few-shot learning using [GPT-4](https://openai.com/gpt-4)

 ## Supervised Fine-Tuning with PEFT
 Use QLoRA to fine-tune Llama 2 13B on the curated Reddit dataset.